cirruslabs/cirrus-ci-docs/docs/blog/posts/2022-11-07-sunsetting-intel-macos-instances.md

 # Sunsetting Intel macOS instances

 **TLDR** Intel-based Big Sur and High Sierra instances will stop working on January 1st 2023.
 Please migrate to [M1-based Monterey and Ventura instances](/guide/macOS.md).
+Below we'll provide some history and motivation for this decision.

 ## Evolution of macOS infrastructure for Cirrus CI